Music Chords

 Commonly used Triads:

-Triads are 3 note chords consisting of the 1st, 3rd and 5th notes of a major scale.
+Triads are three-note chords made up of the 1st, 3rd, and 5th notes of a scale.
+The four basic types of triads are major, minor, diminished, and augmented.

 Chord Type 3rd Interval 5th Interval Chord Notes